 Two factors to keep an eye on are how compact the stand is when folded, and the folding procedure.
 Race-style stands usually pack down considerably better than their clamp-based relatives.

 Far and away, the most important thing on a bike repair stand is the clamp.
 You want something that's quickly adjustable with one hand and offers plenty of purchase without heaps of clamping force, this is especially important if you're grabbing onto a carbon tube.

-We would recommend you always clamp down onto the seatpost, because if something does go wrong, a crushed seatpost is a lot easier to fix than a top tube.
+We would recommend you always clamp down onto the seatpost, because if something does go wrong, a crushed seatpost is a lot cheaper to fix than a top tube.
 Although, for quick and simple jobs, we tend to rest the bike's top tube into horizontally-aligned clamp jaws, and using gravity to hold the bike aloft, reducing the need for any clamping force at all.

 The jaws should be lined with soft rubber not only to prevent scratches but a tacky compound also requires less clamping force.
-We also like clamps that have a quick release; when you're trying to hold a bike up with one hand, endlessly spinning a knob two-dozen times can be testing.
+We also like clamps that have a quick release because when you're trying to hold a bike up with one hand, endlessly spinning a knob two-dozen times can be testing.